Sokkeldirektoratet

 Responsibility according to these regulations

-(2) The licensee has a duty to ensure that anyone carrying out work for them, either personally, through employees, contractors or sub-contractors, complies with these regulations and individual administrative decisions issued pursuant to these regulations.
+(2) The licensee has a duty to ensure that anyone carrying out work for them, either personally, through employees, contractors or sub-contractors, complies with these regulations and the individual administrative decisions issued pursuant to these regulations.

 Chapter 2.